guillermohernandez/frontend-intermediate-textbook/LessonThree.md

   });
 }

-showBoard(); //make sure to show the prompt at the beginning of the game getPrompt();
+showBoard(); //make sure to show the board at the beginning of the game getPrompt();
 ```